 Lowfat chocolate milk contains the right mix of carbs and protein scientifically shown to help refuel muscles.
-Chocolate milk helps restore muscles quickly to their peak potential.
+Chocolate milk helps restore muscles quickly to their peak potential and helps replenish what your body has lost – including fluids and critical nutrients lost in sweat.

 In a study of 13 male college soccer players, post-exercise consumption of lowfat chocolate milk was found to provide equal or possibly superior muscle recovery compared to a high-carbohydrate recovery beverage with the same amount of calories following a four-day period of intensified soccer training.2